-Emily Prince is a first-year MA student from Baltimore.
+Emily Prince is a 2nd-year MA student from Baltimore.
 She loves writing vivid descriptions, but has a tendency toward verbosity when unchecked.
 Her favorite authors include Virginia Woolf and Ernest Hemingway.

-Helle Slutz has spent the last two-and-a-half years editing regulations for the federal government and is very excited to be back in academics.
-She is a first-year MA student, and her favorite author will always be J.K.
+Helle Slutz spent two-and-a-half years editing regulations for the federal government and is very glad to be back in academics.
+She is a 2nd-year MA student, and her favorite author will always be J.K.
 Rowling.
 Her biggest struggle with writing is forcing herself to sit down and start.

-Devin Symons is a first-year MFA student from right here in Washington, DC.
-He went to the University of Pittsburgh for undergrad, and has spent the time since working, living in Japan, and traveling the world.
-He loves writing and teaching and is looking forward to meeting you.
+Devin Symons is a second-year MFA student from right here in Washington, D.C.
+He went to the University of Pittsburgh for undergrad and spent time afterward working and living in Japan and traveling the world.
+He loves writing and teaching and looks forward to meeting you.

 Join the Staff